Example page for John R. D'Orazio's jQuery Clock plugin (version )

 This div will be turned into a dynamic clock

-Clock that uses Italian language for the calendar, and string literals in the time
+Clock that uses English, and string literals in the time

 This div will be turned into a dynamic clock